Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-about.md

 Without configuring anything, <Constant name="cloud" />'s state-aware orchestration automatically knows to build your models either when the code has changed or if there’s any new data in a source (or upstream model in the case of [dbt Mesh](/docs/mesh/about-mesh)).

-## Efficient testing in state-aware orchestration <Lifecycle status="private beta" />
+## Efficient Testing in state-aware orchestration <Lifecycle status="private beta" />

 :::info Private beta feature
 State-aware orchestration features in the <Constant name="dbt_platform" /> are only available in Fusion, which is in private preview.
 Contact your account manager to enable Fusion in your account.